Workplace Wellness

 Stretching is beneficial to the overall health of the body and plays a role in reducing musculoskeletal disorders among employees.
 Experts recommend that you stretch daily in order to see benefits.
 Ideally, you should aim for 5 to 15 minutes of stretching per day.

-You can download one of the free apps such as Stand Up! or Break Reminder, which allow you set a recurring timer to remind you to get up from your desk at certain intervals over the course of your workday.
+You can even download a free app allowing you to set a recurring timer to remind you to get up from your desk at certain intervals over the course of your workday.

 While you won’t start noticing the benefits of stretching straight away, your body will thank you for the daily stretches you give it during a long day of sitting at a desk.
 And remember, you will need to stick to regular stretching sessions in order for your muscles and joint to become more flexible.

-To get you started with a stretching routine, here are five simple ways you can stretch at work, without even having to leave your desk.
+To get you started with a stretching routine, here are five simple ways you can start stretching at work, without even having to leave your desk.